DALL-E/Every illustration.

 Unfortunately, places like that are more rare that unicorns.
 I was just lucky enough to experience it at the right time before it broke too.

-@hstan.bus over 2 years ago
+@hstan.bus almost 3 years ago

 Intense work builds connection, community, and fulfillment there's no denying that.
 I've been through the pre-IPO do-or-die insanity.
 The ship-at-all-costs, Sunday launch war rooms.
 It sucked, but through those experiences I made some incredible connections.
 These kinds of work opportunities should be available for those who want them.